Travel from La Serenissima to the birthplace of the Renaissance. Find out about taking the train from Venice to Florence.

 Italo trains connect Venezia Santa Lucia with Firenze Santa Maria Novella, too.
 This trip also takes 2 hours and 5 minutes, however Italo trains stop at more stations between the two cities, including Venezia Mestre (the mainland station), Padua, and Bologna.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Venice to Florence

-As mentioned, the AV trains from Venice to Florence go through and stop in Bologna on the way, but passengers destined for Florence don’t need to worry about getting off or changing trains.
-Italo passengers will stop a few more times en route, but—again—won’t need to worry about changing trains.
+As mentioned, the AV trains from Venice to Florence go through and stop in Bologna on the way, but passengers destined for Florence don’t need to worry about getting off and changing trains.
+Italo passengers will stop a few more times en route, but also do not need to worry about changing trains.

-There are some slower trains that connect the cities, many of which require a train change in Bologna, so it’s important to pay attention to the ticket details as you’re booking to make sure you know what your itinerary requires.
+There are some slower trains that connect the cities, many of which require a train transfer in Bologna, so it’s important to pay attention to the ticket details as you’re booking to make sure you know what your itinerary entails.

 Amenities on Trains from Venice to Florence

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Venice has two stations, Mestre and Santa Lucia.
 Mestre station is on the mainland, while Venezia Santa Lucia, (sometimes shortened to S. Lucia) is on the island.
 If you are going to S. Lucia, pay attention so that you don't get off too early at Mestre accidentally.
 Some trains stop at both Venice stations, while others stop at only Santa Lucia.
 Once at Santa Lucia, there's a vaporetto stop right outside the station on the Grand Canal.